Temporal Routing in Static Networks: The Schedule Completion Problem: Introduction

 The problem of finding \emph{flows over time} (also called dynamic flows)~\cite{fleischer2007quickest,skutella2009introduction} is tangentially related to the problems studied here.
-Particular problems like \lang{Quickest Flow} and \lang{Earliest Arrival Flow} use similar ideas, for example that of a time-expanded network, but optimize in the time domain instead of fixing it like the draft schedule of $\TEDSC$.
-To the best of our knowledge, no equivalent problem to $\TEDSC$ has been studied in this area.
+Particular problems like $\QuickestFlow$ and $\EarliestArrivalFlow$ use similar ideas, for example, that of a time-expanded network, but optimize in the time domain instead of fixing it like the draft schedule of $\TEDSC$.
+To the best of our knowledge, no equivalent problem has been studied in this area.